 - Chopped fresh cilantro

-- 1 avocado, peeled and sliced
+- 1 avocados, peeled and sliced

-- Cotija or Mexican blend cheese, for topping
+- Cotija or Mexican blend cheese for topping

-In a medium bowl, combine the olive oil and all of the spices and stir well.
-Divide the spice mixture between the two bags with 3/4 of the oil-spice mixture going in with the shrimp and the remaining 1/4 going in with the veggies, then toss well to coat.
+- In a medium bowl, combine the olive oil and all of the spices and stir well.
+Divide the spice mixture between the two bags with ¾ of the oil-spice mixture going in with the shrimp and the remaining ¼ going in with the veggies, then toss well to coat.

-Spread the peppers and onion on a large baking sheet in a single layer, then bake for 10 minutes while the shrimp marinates.
+- Spread the peppers and onion on a large baking sheet in a single layer, then bake for 10 minutes while the shrimp marinates.

-Once the vegetables are just starting to get tender, pull them out and give them a quick stir, then add the shrimp on top of the veggies and return the pan to the oven.
+- Once the vegetables are just starting to get tender, pull them out and give them a quick stir, then add the shrimp on top of the veggies and return the pan to the oven.
 Bake for 6-8 minutes more, until the shrimp are pink and almost cooked through.

-Turn the oven to broil and cook the shrimp and veggies for another 2 minutes, until the shrimp is cooked through and the shrimp and veggies are just beginning to char a bit.
+- Turn the oven to broil and cook the shrimp and veggies for another 2 minutes, until the shrimp is cooked through and the shrimp and veggies are just beginning to char a bit.

-Remove from oven and immediately drizzle with the melted butter butter and lime juice, sprinkle with chopped cilantro, and then serve with warm tortillas, sliced avocados, and cheese.
+- Remove from oven and immediately drizzle with the melted butter butter and lime juice, sprinkle with chopped cilantro, and then serve with warm tortillas, sliced avocados, and cheese.